 RIR Policy Comment AFRINIC LIRs may sub-allocate addresses to other organizations, which further assign addresses to End Users.
-LIRs also assign addresses.
+LIRs also can assign address space.
 Sub-allocations are subject to the 'Sub-Allocation Window' procedure. - APNIC LIRs may sub-allocate addresses to other organizations, which further assign addresses to end-users.
-LIRs also assign addresses.
-Sub-allocations are subject to the 'Assignment Window' procedure.
-See section 2.5.1 'Assignment Window' below.
-ARIN ISPs may sub-allocate addresses to other organizations, which further assign addresses to End Users. - LACNIC RIR allocates and assigns IP blocks to organizations that can be ISPs, End Users or National Internet Registries, (NIRs - see section 7).
+LIRs also assign addresses. -

+RIR Policy Comment ARIN ISPs may sub-allocate addresses to other organizations, which further assign addresses to End Users.
+LACNIC RIR allocates and assigns IP blocks to organizations that can be ISPs, End Users or National Internet Registries, (NIRs - see section 7).
 NIRs allocate and assign IP blocks to organizations in their countries.
 ISPs may sub-allocate IP blocks to other ISPs or assign them to End Users. - RIPE NCC LIRs may sub-allocate addresses to other organizations, which further assign addresses to End Users. -

-2.4 Assignments by RIRs (Independent/Portable)
+2.4 ASSIGNMENTS BY RIRS (INDEPENDENT/PORTABLE)